MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/concept-what-are-web-services.md

 Before you can deploy and work with web services, you must have access to a Machine Learning Server instance [configured to host web services](../operationalize/configure-start-for-administrators.md#configure-server-for-operationalization).

-When you deploying your code and models, you are publishing them in the form of portable web services stored in Machine Learning Server so they can be operationalized by others.
+When you deploying your code and models, you are publishing them in the form of web services stored in Machine Learning Server so they can be operationalized by others.
 Web services can be versioned and managed by their creators or those with [special permissions](#permissions).

 <a name="standard"></a>